userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 <param name="joint_states_topic" value="/joint_states" /> # the /joint_states topic represents the channel for acquiring simulated values, specifically the states of the robot's joints, within a simulation environment.
 <param name="joint_command" value="/a1_robot_right/arm_joint_command" /> #the /a1_robot_right/arm_joint_command topic represents the channel for issuing commands to the motors.
 ```
-3. Publish messages to specify a trajectory for the end-effector movement on the   `/arm_target_trajectory` topic.
+3. PPublish messages to specify a trajectory for the end-effector movement on the   `/arm_target_trajectory` topic.
 This operation is non-blocking, allowing for continuous publishing.
 Ensure that the trajectory does not deviate significantly from the current end-effector position.
 It is recommended to wait until the current trajectory is completed before sending the next one to avoid inaccuracies in tracking the desired path.
 ```c++
 int main(int argc, char** argv)
 {